statmike/Resampling-Methods-in-SAS-Viya/readme.md

     Note: The number of double-bootstrap resamples is atleast B*D.  For Example: B=1000 and D=1000 yields at least B*D=1000000
 ```
 ---
-## Contribute
-Have something to add?
-Just fork it, change it, and create a pull request!

-Have comments, questions, suggestions?
-Just use the issues feature